hit-02/NEXT-AI/README.md

-# Next AI: A Full-Stack Web-Based Q&A AI Agent for PDF Document Queries
+# Agent AI: A Full-Stack Web-Based Q&A AI Agent for PDF Document Queries

 An AI-powered application that enables users to interact with PDF documents via a conversational UI.
 This project is designed to simplify document analysis, allowing users to query PDF content in real-time, leveraging advanced natural language processing and retrieval techniques.